"Over 70 million Americans suffer from some sort of digestive disorder on a regular basis."

 As you can see, your digestive system is actually a highly complex system that involves tons of chemical, biological and mechanical actions required in order to digest foods (or break them down in order to be absorbed for energy to fuel our bodies).

-Now the foods we’re going to discuss are helpful to your stomach lining, but many you’ll find out are for support in your intestines.
+Now the foods we’re going to discuss are helpful to your stomach lining, but many also provide support in your intestines.
 So let’s talk about your intestines where trillions of microbes live, taking up residence mostly in the large intestine.

 Did you know that there are 1,000 different species of bacteria living in your large intestine?
 In fact the average person has between 2 and 6 pounds of bacteria in their digestive system on a regular basis.